The office of the future is going to be the best version yet. We take a sneak peek at 2030 and see that gone are cubicles and formality. What else?

 As automation becomes more prevalent in so many areas of business, we are seeing the adoption of visitor check-in kiosks.
 You can now order your own food at McDonald’s, self-checkout at a number of grocery and superstores, and self-check-in at airports.
 There are definitely benefits to self-serve visitor registration.

-- Fewer errors: If guests enter their own information, they are far less likely to enter incorrect spellings of names, addresses, place of business, etc.
+- Fewer errors: If guests enter their own information, they are far less likely to enter incorrect spellings of names, addresses, places of business, etc.

 - Data collection: As noted above, having the data collected immediately in electronic form allows for better CRM.
 It is much easier to analyze data collected electronically.